ed3/mybatis-jsf-primefaces/README.md

 In this case have a datatable and add-edit operations with a dialog.

-# requirements
+# minimum requirements
-- jdk 8.x
+- jdk 17.x
-- jsf 2.x
+- jsf 4.x
-- primefaces 5.x
+- primefaces 13.x
+- mybatis 3.x
+- mysql-connector-j 9.x